Move over old-timer, new technology coming through!

 - Remote mounting is safer for plant personnel to perform maintenance work.
 It is also much cheaper because no scaffolding is required if the nozzles are mounted very high.

 - The ports on the Super Cannon keep the cannon internal firing assembly protected from the heat and material of the process greatly adding to the life of the air cannon.

 - There is only 1 cannon to maintain no matter how many blast ports there are on the system.
 This is a big saving in maintenance dollars.

 - The Super Cannon allows for easy addition of more blast ports if they are needed in the future.
 This is much cheaper than purchasing additional traditional cannons.

 - Access for plant personnel to conduct other required activities in the area is much greater without multiple standard air cannons mounted in close proximity.

 Remote Mounting Capabilities

 Remote mounting of traditional air cannons has long been discouraged by air cannon companies.
 The thinking was the air cannon blast would lose its effectiveness over a length of pipe connecting to the nozzle.
-IGS has overcome this antiquated way of thinking by creating greater force and using a larger volume of air which maintain the blast power even through lengthy pipe runs.
-This combined with innovative nozzle technology and application experience have proven that mounting the air cannon in accessible locations is not only possible, but the way air cannons will be applied in the future.
+IGS has overcome this antiquated way of thinking by creating greater force and using a larger volume of air which maintains the blast power even through lengthy pipe runs.
+This, combined with innovative nozzle technology and application experience, has proven that mounting the air cannon in accessible locations is not only possible, but the way air cannons will be applied in the future.

 A fan jet nozzle forces the air cannon gas into a wide sheet of air, cleaning a short wide area.
 These nozzles are perfectly suitable for applications with light flaky buildup, however, they can not handle the dense and sticky blockage, like the snowman and clinker, which is far more common in industrial applications.